2024-2025 FAFSA is Delayed!

 The Financial Aid Office is closed when the College is closed.

-- TBD - Book Vouchers are available (must have class schedule and photo ID)
+- 1/3-1/26 - Book Vouchers are available (Make sure to have your schedule and photo ID)

 - TBD - Refund checks mailed out

-- Check your class schedules for drop withdrawal dates
+- Check your class schedule for drop withdrawal dates

 The Financial Aid Office serves students and families by helping them find sources of financial assistance which give them access to college.
 We teach people about financial aid programs, how to apply for assistance, how to manage financial aid funds, and how to fulfill their responsibilities as financial aid recipients.